darsh42/PSX-Emulator/README.md

 # PSX-Emulartor
 An inprogress psx emulator

-DISCLAIMER: documentation is taken from no$psx docs and Lionel Flanderins' psx emulation guide.
+DISCLAIMER: documentation is taken from no$psx docs and Lionel Flandrins' psx emulation guide.
             This readme is just used to keep the information I am gathering in check, making it clear to myself, how and why I have implemented each part of the system.